liquid-rocketry-illinois/RCP-Host/RCP.md

 - `0x01 00 21`: enable data streaming
 - `0x01 00 90 0A 05 0A`: a response packet indicating data streaming is enabled, the device has initialized, the heartbeats are expected once per second, and the device is running test 5 and is at stage 10

-## Simple Actuator
+## Discrete Actuator

-A simple actuator is a device on the target which has an on and off state.
-This is generalized to all actuators of this type, such as solenoids, or simple on/off lights, etc. This device follows the standard read request format.
+This class is designed for an actuator that has a discrete number of states more than 2.
+This class supports up to 256 states per device.

 ### Writes

-A simple actuator can be written to with the following 2 parameter bytes:
+To write to a discrete actuator, use the following format:
-- The device ID
+- The first byte contains the ID of the device to write to
-- Set point:
-  - `0x00`: Off
-  - `0x80`: On
-  - `0xC0`: Toggle
+- The next byte contains the state to move to

 ### Response

 Besides the timestamp (if required), the parameter bytes for this class contains 2 bytes:
-- The ID of the device
+- The ID
-- The state:
+- The current state
-  - `0x00`: Off
-  - `0x80`: On
-  - Any other bit sequence is not allowed and is undefined behavior

 ### Examples

-- `0x01 01 00`: Requests state of simple actuator with ID `0`
-- `0x02 01 01 C0`: Requests simple actuator with ID `1` toggle its current state
+- `0x02 06 03 44`: Sets actuator 3 to state 0x44
-- `0x06 01 00 00 00 FF 02 80`: A response packet indicating that at time `255`ms, simple actuator with ID `2` was in the On state
+- `0x06 06 01 02 03 04 20 30`: Target response indicating at time 0x01020304, actuator 0x20 was in state 0x30

 ## Stepper Motor